-Advance our Continuum of Supports: Continue to develop and advance our continuum of support.

-- Learners demonstrate understanding and respect for the uniqueness of all learners. - A robust continuum of supports ensures student success. - Learning environments are welcoming, caring, respectful and safe. - Structures and systems support learning and meet the needs of students, families, staff, and communities. - Learners access continuum of supports. - Wrap around services and supports enhance conditions required for optimal learning and student well-being.

-- Measures indicate programs, services, and strategies demonstrate that each learner has access to a continuum of supports and services that is consistent with the principles of inclusive learning. - Learning environments are adapted as necessary to meet learner needs, emphasizing a sense of belonging and high expectations for all. - Continuum of Supports is visible and accessible. - Collaboration with education partners to support student learning and well-being.
+Learners build resilience and positive mental health skills.
+Students' Matters and Staff Advisory take action to support wellness and well-being system wide.
+Goal Desired Result Advance our Continuum of Supports: Continue to develop and advance our continuum of support.
+Dutcomes Measurable statements of what FSD seeks to achieve Learners demonstrate understanding and respect for the uniqueness of all learners.
+A robust continuum of supports ensures student success.
+Learning environments are welcoming, caring, respectful and safe.
+Structures and systems support learning and meet the needs of students, families, staff, and communities.
+Learners access continuum of supports.
+Wrap around services and supports enhance conditions required for optimal learning and student well-being.
+Indicators Indicators of achieving outcomes Measures indicate programs, services, and strategies demonstrate that each learner has access to a continuum of supports and services that is consistent with the principles of inclusive learning.
+Learning environments are adapted as necessary to meet learner needs, emphasizing a sense of belonging and high expectations for all.
+Continuum of Supports is visible and accessible.
+Collaboration with education partners to support student learning and well-being.